Complete convergence of message passing algorithms for some satisfiability problems: Introduction

-In the above description it might seem as it no update of variable-clause messages is carried out.
-However, these updates are implicit in line \verb"3.b".
-Namely, when evaluating the clause-variable message along the edge $C \rightarrow x$, $C=(x\vee y\vee z)$, the variable-clause messages concerning this calculation ($z,y \rightarrow C$) are evaluated on-the-fly using the last updated values $C_i \rightarrow y$, $C_j \rightarrow z$ (allowing feedback from the same iteration).
+The variable-clause message updates are implicit in line 3.b: when evaluating the clause-variable message along the edge $C \rightarrow x$, $C=(x\vee y\vee z)$, the variable-clause messages concerning this calculation ($z,y \rightarrow C$) are evaluated on-the-fly using the last updated values $C_i \rightarrow y$, $C_j \rightarrow z$ (allowing feedback from the same iteration).
 We allow the algorithm not to terminate (the clause-variable messages may keep changing every iteration).
 If the algorithm does return an assignment $\psi$ then we say that it converged.
 In practice it is common to limit in advance the number of iterations, and if the algorithm does not converge by then, return a failure.